Resisting Arrest And Obstructing Governmental Administration

 Any act that is intended to prevent an authorized arrest can lead to a charge of Resisting Arrest.
 Something as simple as the flailing of an arm which makes it difficult to place handcuffs on the arrestee can lead to this charge.
 Police Officers are very quick to add this charge whenever they believe the person whom they are arresting is not “complying” with their orders.

 People typically find themselves charged with Obstructing Governmental Administration in situations where they try to prevent a police officer from arresting another person.
-Typically this happens in situations where people are protesting or are otherwise refusing to comply with police orders.
+This usually happens in situations where people are protesting or are otherwise refusing to comply with police orders.